wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 ## Chorusing

 Inspired by the original Juno's analog chorus circuit, Castor & Pollux contains an adaptation of chorusing that works well for a monophonic voice.
-Instead of applying the chorus affect *after* sound generation, Castor & Pollux's chorusing works by varying the frequency of the second oscillator using an internal low-frequency oscillator.
+Instead of applying the chorus affect *after* sound generation, Castor & Pollux's chorusing works by varying the frequency of the second oscillator using an [internal low-frequency oscillator](#internal-low-frequency-oscillator).
 This means that you have to [use both oscillators](#oscillator-stacking) in order to hear this effect.
-The chorusing knob (marked by the symbol φ) determines the amount of chorusing from none when fully counter-clockwise to its maximum at fully clockwise.
-The crossfader (marked by the symbol Σ) also has an impact on the intensity of the chorus.
+The **chorus knob** (marked by the symbol φ) determines the intensity of chorusing from none when fully counter-clockwise to its maximum at fully clockwise.
+The **crossfader** (marked by the symbol Σ) also has an impact on the intensity of the chorus.
+Finally, you can modify the speed of the chorus by changing the [internal low-frequency oscillator's frequency](#internal-low-frequency-oscillator).

 You can play around with this interactive animation to see how the chorusing amount changes the final waveshape.
 You'll need to click on the animation to start it otherwise you won't really be able to see the chorusing effect.